kubernetes-csi/csi-lib-iscsi/README.md

 ## Logging and Debug

 By default the library does not provide any logging, but provides an error message that includes any messages from iscsiadm as well as exit-codes.
-In the even that you need to debug the library, we provide a function:
+In the event that you need to debug the library, we provide a function:

 ```
 func EnableDebugLogging(writer io.Writer)